We support a number of academic biodiversity initiatives.

 - Rowett Institute of Nutrition and Health

-Further information on the work of the Estates Projects team, including links to all our capital projects, can be found here.
+Further information on the work of the Estates Projects team can be found here.

 Our Carbon Management Plan (CMP) outlines our commitments and the projects we have identified to reduce our carbon footprint.

 During the summer of 2016, our second CMP (2016-21) was drafted, identifying an array of projects that will further improve energy efficiency across the campus.
-A number of projects from the plan have been implemented and progress in 2016/17 has been strong - with initial indications that the in-year target for reductions from energy use has been substantially exceeded.
+A number of projects from the plan have been implemented and progress in the first two years of the plan has been strong - with reductions already exceeding the 20% reduction target set for the full term of the plan.
+This has seen emissions from energy use, waste management and business travel all reduce substantially.
+Full information on progress against the CMP is available in our 2017/18 Energy Report (see the Energy section).

 Our 2016-21 CMP is available online.
-It supersedes the first CMP (introduced in 2010 and drafted in consultation with the Carbon Trust) which was part of the sector-wide Universities & Colleges Climate Commitment for Scotland (UCCCfS).
+It replaces our first CMP (introduced in 2010 and drafted in consultation with the Carbon Trust) which was part of the sector-wide Universities & Colleges Climate Commitment for Scotland (UCCCfS).
 It established goals for the reduction of greenhouse gas emissions, with emphasis on technical projects associated with energy use.

 As with much of the sector, the simultaneous expansion of campuses, coupled with demands for energy intensive equipment are a constant challenge.
 Despite these challenges, incremental improvements help keep emissions in check and improve energy efficiency.
 These include: